dylanlu98/Dijkstra-s-algorithm-Implementation/README.md

 * Input grid map and obstacle file, the best path output:
     * 0 6 13 20 21 22 23 : 3.18062

-* See TESTOMG.txt file for other grid maps and obstacle combination
+* See TESTING.txt file for other grid maps and obstacle combination